 Catechists of all age groups are always looking for creative Lenten activities.
-With that in mind, I’m pleased to offer another of FORTY lenten activities (in forty days) that I hope will be of use to you.
+With that in mind, I’m pleased to offer another of 40 Lenten activities (in 40 days) that I hope will be of use to you.
 Be sure to check back here each day during Lent to find another Lenten activity that you can adapt for your own setting.
-And, if you have a Lenten activity of your own that you would like to share, send it to me at email@example.com and I’ll include it as one of the 40 ideas!
-So, without further adieu, here’s another Lenten activity:

 A Lenten Chain